ckeditor/ckeditor5/packages/ckeditor5-basic-styles/docs/features/basic-styles.md

 * Strikethrough &ndash; Use the strikethrough toolbar button {@icon @ckeditor/ckeditor5-basic-styles/theme/icons/strikethrough.svg Strikethrough} or type `~~text~~`.

 <info-box info>
-	Bold and italic styles are enabled by default in all {@link builds/guides/overview predefined builds}.
-Strikethrough and underline are available in the {@link builds/guides/overview#document-editor document editor build} only.
+	Bold and italic styles are enabled by default in all {@link installation/advanced/predefined-builds predefined builds}.
+Strikethrough and underline are available in the {@link installation/advanced/predefined-builds #document-editor document editor build} only.
 The code style is not present in any of the predefined builds.
 </info-box>

 ## Demo